 The mission of the Northfield ECIC is to educate, activate and mobilize the entire community on the issues affecting young children from birth to age five.
 ECIC is a community-based campaign to assure that every young child in the Northfield community has the support they need to have a solid foundation for life.

 Early Childhood Screening

 Early Childhood Screening is a free health and development screening that is required by the state of MN to be completed once before a child enters public school preschool or kindergarten.
 Vision, hearing, growth, immunization status, and development are checked by trained staff.

 Northfield Family School is for families whose first language is not English.
 Parents and children enjoy reading, art and sensory activities together, followed by a lively group time.
 Children experience activities that enhance literacy development, language acquisition and social skills while parents attend a parenting group or receive English instruction.

 Hand in Hand Preschool is a public school preschool that prepares children for continued success in the kindergarten and elementary years.
 Hand in Hand is for children ages 3 to kindergarten entrance and is located at Longfellow School.

 Families with economic challenges or looking for extra parenting support meet from 11:30 a.m. to 1:30 p.m. on Wednesdays at Greenvale Place.
 Call 507.664.3754 for more information.

 Teen Parent Program

 The Teen Parent Program offers classes for current or expectant parents between the ages of 14 and 21 who are enrolled at the Northfield Area Learning Center.
-Call Pat Parlin at 507.645.1238 for more information.
+Contact Daryl Kehler (507.645.1238) for more information.